grattan/grattantheme/README.md

 A range of colours from the style guide (such as grattan_lightorange, grattan_red, and so on) are defined for your convenience.

+Please note that some manual modification to your chart will most likely be required in order to make it fully consistent with the style guide, just as it would in other graphing software.
+Some graph defaults (such as colour) will be modified during your R session; restart R to restore all defaults.